luizgununes/luizgununes/README.md

 ### Glad to see you here!

-Hi, I’m Luiz Gustavo, a 22 years old brazilian full-stack developer who loves front-end and design.
+Hi, I’m Luiz Gustavo, a 22-years-old brazilian full-stack developer who loves front-end and design.
 Student of development since 2017, I graduated as Software Engineer from the State University of Ponta Grossa (UEPG) and I'm currently working as front-end developer at Amplifique.me.

 ## Languages and Tools: